emipa606/StarshipTroopersUniforms/README.md

 ![Image]( https://media.giphy.com/media/JtrlqX5gCiixG/giphy.gif )

 #  DRESS LIKE A TRUE CITIZEN TODAY!

 The personnel of the United Citizen's Federation needs clothing, and we seek to supply such demand.
 From fleet to Mobile Infantry, Marines to Naval Intelligence; we have it all!
-Not one man or woman will be found with ought their proper uniform; after all, you can't [strike] die [/strike] kill bugs in regular civilian clothing!
+Not one man or woman will be found with ought their proper uniform; after all, you can't ~~ die ~~ kill bugs in regular civilian clothing!

 #  TROUBLE IN THE QUARANTINE ZONE: